-Carbohydrates that runners consume daily (fruit, juice, vegetables, milk, yogurt, bread, pasta, rice, beans, etc) are converted into glucose or blood sugar and used as energy throughout the day.
-The body stores glucose that is not used fairly promptly into the liver and muscles as glycogen, which the body can convert back to glucose to use at a later time.
+Carbohydrates that runners consume daily (fruit, juice, vegetables, bread, pasta, rice, beans, etc) are converted into glucose or blood sugar and used as energy throughout the day.
+The body stores glucose that is not used fairly promptly into the liver and muscles as glycogen.
+The body can convert glycogen back to glucose to use at a later time.
 Muscle glycogen, the body’s preferred fuel during exercise, plays a crucial role when you pick up the pace or intensity of workouts.
 As glycogen stores become depleted, you’re forced to slow down, sometimes even to a crawl, just in order to finish.
 Chronically low muscle glycogen stores can trip up even the fittest runner, especially those who train daily.
 Heavy or sore legs, feeling rundown, or a lack of your usual energy can indicate insufficient nutrition recovery from your previous workouts.
 Runners who exercise with low muscle glycogen stores also incur more nagging injuries.
 Start out with less than a full tank and you’ll also likely perceive the workout or race as “feeling harder than it should.”

 Since it takes the body almost 24 hours to fully replenish muscle glycogen stores, the trick is to capitalize on nutrition and the carbohydrate window that is open for approximately 30 minutes after exercise.
 During the first 60 minutes following your workout, especially the initial 15-30 minutes, muscles convert carbohydrate-rich foods and beverages into glycogen up to three times faster than at other times.
-Unfortunately, runners often spend this time stretching, socializing, showering and scurrying back to their desk or jumping into the car to pursue their next commitment.
+Unfortunately, runners often spend this time stretching, socializing, showering and scurrying back to their car to pursue their next commitment.

 Re-hydrate and Refuel Inside the Window